Acramonics/LadybirdRadioUpdated/README.md

 These are quite difficult to obtain - any germanium diode will do and you should be able to find them on EBay.

-If you can't find one then you can skip the crystal set stage.
+You can still build the full regeneration stage radio without the diode.

 ### Earpiece

-You need a high impedance earpiece, typically of the piezo type.
-These are harder to find than they once were.
+You need a high impedance earpiece, typically a so-called 'crystal earphone'.
+These are somewhat harder to find than they once were, but are available from EBay, Rapid Electronics, CPC and Amazon.

 ### Sockets